FaizalMalik/ExpandableTableViewCell/README.md

 # ExpandableTableViewCell
-A sample Application to demonstrate the dynamically increasing height of TableView Cell based on its Content.
+A sample Application in Swift 4.2 to demonstrate the dynamically increasing height of TableView Cell based on its Content.
 For details refer [*Self-sizing Table View Cells*](https://www.raywenderlich.com/129059/self-sizing-table-view-cells)

 # Demo